T13nn3s/Invoke-SpfDkimDmarc/public/CmdletHelp/Get-DNSSec.md

 # Get-DNSSec

 ## SYNOPSIS
-Function to check for existence DNSSEC record.
+Function that checks whether DNSSEC is configured

 ## SYNTAX

 ```
-Get-DNSSec [-Name] <String> [[-Server] <String>] [<CommonParameters>]
+Get-DNSSec [-Name] <String[]> [[-Server] <String>] [-ProgressAction <ActionPreference>] [<CommonParameters>]
 ```

 ## DESCRIPTION
 DNSSEC creates a secure domain name system by adding cryptographic signatures to existing DNS records.
-These digital signatures are stored in DNS name servers alongside common record types like A, AAAA, MX, CNAME, etc. By checking its associated signature, you can verify that a requested DNS record comes from its authoritative name server and wasn’t altered en-route, opposed to a fake record injected in a man-in-the-middle attack.
+These digital signatures are stored in DNS name servers alongside common record types like A, AAAA, MX, CNAME, etc. By checking its associated signature, you can verify that a requested DNS record comes from its authoritative name server and wasn't altered en-route, opposed to a fake record injected in a man-in-the-middle attack.

 ## EXAMPLES